Ashwini-Rathod/Login-System/README.md

 #### Register Page:

 New users can register themselves using this page.
 The user will have to enter its email, password and confirm the password.
 As soon as the user clicks on resgiter button, a post request sent to the backend.
 After all the validations are checked, the user will get a message of "Successfully Registered".
 In case of some invalidations, the user will get the alert with relevent error messages.
+The route used for this page is "/register"

+#### Not Found Page:

+This page will be displayed in case of any invalid Url other than the routes defined in the Router.jsx file.